Welcome to NIRVANA

 Non-traditional Isotope Research on Various Advanced Novel Applications

-Though the WHOI campus is closed through April 7th, NIRVANA team members are meeting virtually to discuss their projects, publications, and plans!
+Though the WHOI campus remains closed, NIRVANA team members are meeting virtually to discuss their projects, publications, and plans!

 Julia Middleton returns to Woods Hole after two months collecting samples in the Southern Ocean (Indian Sector) aboard the R/V Thomas G. Thompson (cruise TN376).

 Emilie Le Roy is at the 2020 Ocean Sciences meeting in San Diego presenting her research on radium cycling along the GEOTRACES GP15 transect.
 Other research featuring NIRVANA team members at the meeting: Dalton Hardisty on iodide cycling in oxygen-minimum zones Laura Whitmore on barium cycling in the Arctic